2023-2024 Season of Live Performances!

 Houston TX 77002

-The FACES OF SUN AND WIND is made possible in part by funding from the Mayor's Office Of Cultural Affairs/City Of Houston through the Houston Arts Alliance, the Puffin Foundation and New Music USA.
+FACES OF SUN AND WIND is made possible in part by funding from the Mayor's Office Of Cultural Affairs/City Of Houston through the Houston Arts Alliance, the Puffin Foundation and New Music USA.
+And by donors like you.
+Please click here to join us.